lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/plugin-folder.md

             locale_en.yml
         commands

-You may notice that some plugins also have other directories, as explained in [Plugins](/tutorials/code/plugins), but these are the basic ones.
+You may notice that some plugins also have other directories for organizational purposes, but these are the basic ones.